plaetzchen79/redux-test/README.md

 # ReduxTest
-A little project to test and set up a basic flux/redux test using ngrx.
+A little project to test and set up a basic flux/redux application using ngrx.

 ## What is Flux/Redux?
 ### Problem